Representation theorems for dynamic convex risk measures: Introduction

-where $\mathcal{Q}_1$ is a subset of $\mathcal{Q}.$ For the dual representation for convex DRMs, we refer to Detlefsen and Scandolo \cite{DS}, Bino-Nadal \cite{Bi} and the reference therein. \cite{DPR} provided a representation of the penalty function $\alpha$, they proved that under some additional assumptions, there exists some suitable nonnegative function $f$ such that for all $\xi\in L^\infty(\mathcal{F}_T)$,
+where $\xi\in L^0(\mathcal{F}_T)$ and $\mathcal{Q}_1$ is a set of probability measures.
+For further details on the dual representation of convex DRMs, we refer to Detlefsen and Scandolo \cite{DS}, Bino-Nadal \cite{Bi}, F\"{o}llmer and Schied \cite{FS10}, and the references therein. \cite{DPR} provided a representation for the penalty function $\alpha$ in (\ref{1.4}).
+They proved that under some additional assumptions, there exists a suitable nonnegative function $f$ such that for all $\xi\in L^\infty(\mathcal{F}_T)$,

-where $\mathcal{Q}:=\{Q^q: Q^q$ is a probability equivalent to $P$ such that $dQ/dP=\exp\{\int_0^tq_sds-\frac{1}{2}\int_0^t|q_s|^2ds\}.$ Using the presentation theorem established in this paper (see (\ref{3.2}) in Theorem \ref{rmt}) and some results of Fan et al. \cite{FHT24}, we prove that any convex DRM satisfying (\ref{1.3}) admits a dual representation as (\ref{1.6}).
-Compared to \cite{DPR}, our result holds for unbounded terminal variables and the function $f$ can be determined by the Legendre-Fenchel transformation of the generator $g$ in (\ref{3.2}).
-Furthermore, for coherent DRMs satisfying (\ref{1.3}), we obtain a dual representation as (\ref{1.5}), where the terminal variable $\xi$ is unbounded and $\mathcal{Q}_1$ is characterized by the subdifferential $\partial g(t,0)$.
+where $\mathcal{Q}:=\{Q^q: Q^q$ is a probability equivalent to $P$ such that $dQ/dP=\exp\{\int_0^tq_sds-\frac{1}{2}\int_0^t|q_s|^2ds\}\}.$ Using the representation theorem established in this paper (see (\ref{3.2}) in Theorem \ref{rmt}) and some results of Fan et al. \cite{FHT24}, we show that any convex DRM satisfying (\ref{1.3}) admits a dual representation as in (\ref{1.6}).
+Compared to \cite{DPR}, our result holds for unbounded terminal variables, and the function $f$ can be determined by the Legendre-Fenchel transformation of the generator $g$ in (\ref{3.2}).
+Furthermore, for coherent DRMs satisfying (\ref{1.3}), we obtain a dual representation as in (\ref{1.5}), where the terminal variable $\xi$ is unbounded and $\mathcal{Q}_1$ is characterized by the subdifferential $\partial g(t,0)$.
 Our method relies on the representation (\ref{3.2}) and therefore requires (\ref{1.3}).

 The paper is organized as follows.
-In Section 2, we show some results on $g$-expectations and $g$-martingales.
+In Section 2, we show some results on quadratic $g$-expectations.
 In Section 3, we introduce the main results of this paper.
 In Section 4, we prove some properties of convex DRMs.
-In Section 3, we establish a nonlinear Doob-Mayer decomposition.
-In Section 6, we give the proofs of the main results of this paper.
-In the appendix, we provide an auxiliary result.
+In Section 5, we establish a nonlinear Doob-Meyer decomposition.
+In Section 6, we provide the proofs of the main results.
+The Appendix contains an auxiliary proof.